emad7105/heydari.be/index.md

 Previously, I was a research associate at the imec-DistriNet research group, KU Leuven.
 Before joining imec-DistriNet, I worked on cloud computing subjects in [Alcatel-Lucent][alcatel] (now [Nokia][nokia]) as part of my Master's thesis research.
 Furthermore, I worked for a number of years in the software industry as a software engineer in the Brussels region.

+__What am I doing now?__
+- Writing my PhD thesis
+- Writing a paper in the scope of security of microservices in collaboration with some colleagues in our [lab][distrinet]
+- Supervising 3 smart master's thesis students
+- (on hold atm due to my heavy workload) Working on an extension to [ScrambleDB][scrambledb] to support more functionalities without extra leakage
+- 100 other things

 [lantam]: https://distrinet.cs.kuleuven.be/research/
 [distrinet]: https://distrinet.cs.kuleuven.be